ThomasOkiwi/Phase-I-Project/README.md

 ## DATA CLEANING
+This is the section of checking data, removing outliers and duplicteds vallue that would otherwise lead to a wrong conclusion
 #### Movie_vote
 Thisfile contains vote rating for the movies which is import to understand the customers likes and dislikes based on the content.
 ![image](https://github.com/ThomasOkiwi/Phase-I-Project/assets/133016687/fc422e03-c3e4-4a94-9289-9581577a293f)